Cambridge Technical Extended Certificate Level 3

-The first two mandatory units provide students with an insight into the IT sector as you investigate the pace of technological change, IT infrastructure, the flow of information on a global scale and important legal and security considerations.
-The third mandatory unit reflects an important development in the sector around information security and requires learners to consider how data should be protected and the response of the IT sector to emerging threats such as cyber terrorism.
+The first two mandatory units provide you with an insight into the IT sector as you investigate the pace of technological change, IT infrastructure, the flow of information on a global scale and important legal and security considerations.
+The third mandatory unit reflects an important development in the sector around information security and requires you to consider how data should be protected and the response of the IT sector to emerging threats such as cyber terrorism.

-Students must then take two coursework units that are centre-assessed and moderated by the exam board.
+You must then take two coursework units that are centre-assessed and moderated by the exam board.
 The coursework units are Product Development and The Internet of Everything.

 All units assist in the development of transferrable skills such as communication and problem solving.
 The optional units encourage the development of time management, research and analytical skills as well as emphasising the need for good written and verbal communication skills.

 There are no formal entry requirements for this qualification, but you will have an advantage if you have studied an IT related subject at GCSE level.

 The course requires no specialist equipment although having access to a computer at home would be beneficial.

 The course requires a high amount of independent learning so strong levels of motivation and a good work ethic are useful attributes.